volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `metadata` - (Required) Common attributes for the rule including name and description..
 See [Metadata ](#metadata) below for details.

 `path` - (Required) URI path matcher..
 See [Path ](#path) below for details.

+### Same As Endpoint Port

+Health check is performed on endpoint port itself.

 ### Secret Value